realm/realm-dart-samples/README.md

 - `show` shows all existing entries;
 - `watch` monitors entries as they happen;

-The command `watch` is using RealmResult.changes to listen for changes when the contents of the collection changes.
+The command `watch` is using RealmResult.changes to listen for changes when the contents of the collection change.

 To run the app follow the instructions: [time_track\ReadMe.md](https://github.com/realm/realm-dart-samples/tree/main/time_track#readme)